Will-Wright/NBA-predicter/README.md

 # NBA Predicter

-This project
+This project collects NBA game and season statistics to predict individual game win/loss outcomes.

+The data pipeline is split into two classes.
+The `DataProcessor` class handles acquisition, integration, and processing.
+The `DataClassifier` class handles modeling (selecting features, params, classifiers), classifying, evaluation, and plotting results.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them
+This project uses the following packages

 ```
-Give examples
+sklearn
+pandas
+seaborn
+basketball_reference_web_scraper
 ```

+You can find the web scraper at https://github.com/jaebradley/basketball_reference_web_scraper.

 ### Installing